maryamkolyaei/LLM-Pretraining-Data-Pipeline/README.md

 📊 Metrics & Inspectability:

 🧨 Scaling Plan (Distributed) and Improvements for future :
-- The current approach was selected for a take-home task, the current dataset -Scalable approach would be:
-1. Hash via pyspark
-2. Join back to mark duplicates
-3. Faster tokeniser implementations (Rust-based tokenisers)
+- The current implementation is lightweight for a take-home exercise, it processes the provided dataset on a single machine in a research compuiting portal equipped with 32 virtual CPUs and 128GB of RAM.
+I used Python/Pandas for clarity and reproducibility.

+-An scalable approach would be:
+1. At real scale, however, the pipeline would run on a distributed compute cluster, and the entire workflow changes to accommodate multi-billion-document datasets.
+For large datasets, all heavy lifting would be done using PySpark, where Spark reads thousands of files in parallel from S3/GCS rather than loading data locally.
+Data cleaning, normalisation, and filtering run as distributed map operations, and memory pressure is handled automatically by Spark executors rather than the local machine.
+Deduplication also changes: instead of grouping in Pandas, we compute a strong hash (e.g., SHA256) for each cleaned document using a Spark UDF, repartition the dataset by a hash prefix so that all potential duplicates land on the same worker, and then drop duplicates inside each hash bucket.
+This pattern keeps deduplication scalable and avoids expensive shuffles

+2. Near-duplicate detection would rely on Spark-compatible approaches such as MinHash/LSH or SimHash to cluster similar documents across the corpus.
+Tokenisation also needs to scale dramatically.
+Rather than relying on Python tokenisers, which are slow and single-threaded.
+This can be done directly inside Spark.

-4. In this project, I performed language detection using the Lingua library.
-However, Lingua is computationally heavy because it loads multiple statistical language models into memory.
-To scale this stage, I would consider replacing or optimising Lingua using, for example a lightweight supervised ML model.
+3. Language detection would also be redesigned.
+In this project I used Lingua because it is accurate, but Lingua loads multiple statistical language models into memory and becomes too heavy when scaled up.
+In a production setting, I would consider replacing or optimising Lingua with a lightweight supervised ML model that runs efficiently in batches.
+Additional large-scale improvements include hashed partitions that make incremental deduplication cheap

-For large datasets we use spark, Batch Tokenisation, Shards: (use 50k–100k docs per shard, Write shards in parallel,
-- hashed partitions for dedup
-- LM-based perplexity filtering
-- distributed tokenisation